Shared appreciation mortgage: Media coverage

 Christopher Philpot, Senior Associate in Teacher Stern's dispute resolution department, was interviewed on the BBC's The One Show on 3 April 2017 in relation to the claim being organised against the Bank of Scotland and Barclays.
 There were also reports concerning shared-appreciation mortgages on the BBC Radio 4 Money Box programme on 27 September 2008, 22 April 2017 and 23 September 2017.

 There was an article written by Ali Hussain about shared appreciation mortgages and published in The Sunday Times on 26 September 2021.
 It said that there would be a preliminary hearing at the High Court in October 2021 for litigation brought by Teacher Stern, representing 150 Bank of Scotland SAM customers.
 The action alleges that SAMs were 'fundamentally unsuitable' for consumers and 'inherently unfair' under the Consumer Credit Act 1974.
 The lead lawyer was David Bowman.

+On 4 February 2024 The Sunday Times published an article written by Ali Hussain: "Victory for families whose unfair loans cost them their homes".
+It says that the Bank of Scotland has backed down at the last minute from defending its sale of an "unfair"equity release scheme (shared appreciation mortgages) in court.